-OS2NEW Locating development in the right places

-OS4NEW High quality design

-EH10 Conservation Areas

-NPPF 2021

-DESGUI West Oxfordshire Design Guide

-EH9 Historic environment

-EH3 Biodiversity and Geodiversity

-The National Planning Policy framework (NPPF) is also a material planning consideration.
+OS2NEW Locating development in the right places OS4NEW High quality design H6NEW Existing housing T4NEW Parking provision DESGUI West Oxfordshire Design Guide NPPF 2021 The National Planning Policy framework (NPPF) is also a material planning consideration.

-5 PLANNING ASSESSMENT

-5 Background Information
+PLANNING ASSESSMENT Background Information

-- 5.1 The application seeks planning permission for the demolition of existing garden shed, erection of a greenhouse potting shed and a separate lean-to bin store at The Old Byre, 14 Newland Close, Eynsham. - 5.2 The application is brought before Members of the Lowlands Area Sub Planning Committee as the applicant is a Council Member. - 5.3 The application site relates to a detached property situated within the Eynsham Conservation Area. - 5.4 Therefore, the main considerations of this application are the impacts of the proposed development on the Conservation Area, visual amenity and residential amenity. - 5.5 Taking into account planning policy, other material considerations and the representations of interested parties your officers are of the opinion that the key considerations of the application are: - Principle - Scale, Design and Layout - Visual Amenity of the Streetscene - Impact on the Conservation Area - Residential Amenity.
+- 5.1 The application seeks planning permission for alterations and conversion of part of existing garaging to create garden office at 23 Ampney Orchard, Bampton. - 5.2 The application is brought before Members of the Lowlands Area Sub Planning Committee as Bampton Parish Council have objected to the proposed scheme and their views are contrary to the Officers views. - 5.3 The application site relates to a set of 3 detached garages within the residential area of Bampton.
+The three garages are at outside of the residential garden and curtilage of 23 Ampney Orchard. - 5.4 The site does not fall within any areas of special designated control and therefore the main considerations of this application are the impact of the proposed development on the visual amenity, residential amenity, parking provision and highway saftey - 5.5 Taking into account planning policy, other material considerations and the representations of interested parties your officers are of the opinion that the key considerations of the application are: - Principle of Development - Siting, Design and Visual Impact - Impact on Neighbouring amenity - Highways - Other Matters

-Principle
+Principle of Development